-BROOKS: Well, if you're looking for peace and harmony to reign in Washington, rots of ruck(ph) with that, it's not going to work.
-This was a onetime thing.
+BROOKS: Well, if you're looking for peace and harmony to reign in Washington, rots of ruck(ph) with that; it's not going to work.
+This was a one-time thing.
 John Boehner is guilty of practicing strategy.
-Some Tea Party people seem to want to put pedal to the medal on every single issue, run into brick walls until their head caves in, but John Boehner is not an idiot and there was no way they were going to get a majority on this.
+Some Tea Party people seem to want to put pedal to the metal on every single issue, run into brick walls until their head caves in.
+But John Boehner is not an idiot, and there was no way they were going to get a majority on this.
 There was no way they were going to get popular support.
 If they fought an unwinnable fight, they would lose popular support.
 They were not going to win.
 There was nothing to gain.
-And therefore, the idea was just get it behind them and that's what he did.
-It was perfectly obvious politics and why everybody can't see that is a mystery to me.
+And therefore, the idea was just get it behind them.
+And that's what he did.
+It was perfectly obvious politics, and why everybody can't see that is a mystery to me.

 SIEGEL: David, I love that.
 He was saying this wouldn't have been obstruction.
 It would have been an opportunity.
 It's like the prize for when you have lemons, call them lemonade.

 BROOKS: Well, there still is the reality that, you know, the Congressional Budget Office had a report last week describing our debt situation.
-Deficits are down year by year over the next couple years, but it is still true and it is actually more alarmingly true than ever, that the country's in a deep fiscal hole, that within a very few years the amount we owe will be skyrocketing.
-The amount of money that will be left over for discretionary programs will be shrinking because it's all going to go Medicare and other entitlement programs.
+Deficits are down year by year over the next couple years.
+But it is still true - and it is actually more alarmingly true than ever - that the country's in a deep fiscal hole; that within a very few years, the amount we owe will be skyrocketing.
+The amount of money that will be left over for discretionary programs will be shrinking because it's all going to go to Medicare and other entitlement programs.

 And so the basic argument that we should be dealing with that now is still a sound argument.
-That doesn't mean you have to do it on the debt ceiling fight.
-It doesn't mean you have to threaten to throw the country over the edge and so Boehner's learned from experience what the elemental problem is there.
+That doesn't mean you have to do it on the debt-ceiling fight.
+It doesn't mean you have to threaten to throw the country over the edge.
+That was always a stupid move.
+And so Boehner's learned from experience, but the elemental problem is still there.

 DIONNE: But I think you saw the incoherence of his majority because he was trying to put together all sorts of things with the debt ceiling so he could at least say we got something else.
-But every time he puts something up, members of his conference say, well, we can't vote for that.
-A good example, Representative Tom Cotton who's running for the Senate in Arkansas against Senator Mark Pryor, an army veteran, said he couldn't vote if Boehner put together an extension of the debt ceiling with getting rid of the small pension cut that was in the budget deal earlier this year because he couldn't vote for the debt ceiling, but he wanted to vote for getting rid of the pension cuts.
+But every time he put something up, members of his conference said, well, we can't vote for that.
+A good example - Rep. Tom Cotton, who's running for the Senate in Arkansas against Sen. Mark Pryor, an Army veteran, said he couldn't vote if Boehner put together an extension of the debt ceiling with getting rid of the small pension cut that was in the budget deal earlier this year because he couldn't vote for the debt ceiling.
+But he wanted to vote for getting rid of the pension cuts.

-SIEGEL: He'd be in a position of voting against a cut (unintelligible)
+SIEGEL: He'd be in a position of voting against a cut that he wanted to restore.

 SIEGEL: Let's talk a little bit about the Democrats.
 They've had their retreat, or they're having it.
-With the balance of the Senate in doubt this November and the Republicans looking pretty strong in the House, do the Democrats look like a party that's going to run on the president's record or run away from the president's record?
+With the balance of the Senate in doubt this November and the Republicans looking pretty strong to hold the House, do the Democrats look like a party that's going to run on the president's record, or run away from the president's record?

 BROOKS: Well, it depends where you are.
-You know, the president's unpopular and the best way to predict how a midterm is going to be is look at the president's approval rating and it's not great.
-So, you know, the Democrats are looking at an uphill fight but you will - what you see - I think the position they've found themselves around in - they don't really - a lot of these especially red states, people that live in areas that Republicans have carried, they do not want to defend Obamacare.
-They don't want to go out and call for its repeal so they're calling for fixing it, which seems to be a third way position where they can voice unhappiness with it without totally betraying the cause.
+You know, the president's unpopular.
+And the best way to predict how a midterm is going to be is look at the president's approval rating, and it's not great.
+So, you know, the Democrats are looking at an uphill fight.
+But you will - what you see - I think the position they've found themselves around in, they don't really - a lot of these especially red states, people that live in areas that the Republicans have carried, they do not want to defend Obamacare.
+They don't want to go out and call for its repeal.
+So they're calling for fixing it, which seems to be the third-way position, where they can voice unhappiness with it without totally betraying the cause.